MahmoodHB/Medical-virtual-assistant/README.md

 Medical VAs for BC diagnosis.

-1.The core is consists of several tool techniques includes LSTM neural networks model, bi-gram and tri-gram language modeling, python 3.5   language model, flask framework, SQLAlchemy toolkit and NLTK libraries.
+1. The core is consists of several tool techniques includes LSTM neural networks model, bi-gram and tri-gram language modeling, python 3.5   language model, flask framework, SQLAlchemy toolkit and NLTK libraries.

-2.The interface front-end mechanism, is divided into two methods the conversational user interfaces (CUI) and web-page interface.
+2. The interface front-end mechanism, is divided into two methods the conversational user interfaces (CUI) and web-page interface.

-3.The database model used in this experiment was based-on the BC diagnosed disease in Chinese language.
+3. The database model used in this experiment was based-on the BC diagnosed disease in Chinese language.

-4.The CUI code is available in request.
+4. The CUI code is available in request.

-5.The dataset is available in request.
+5. The dataset is available in request.

 ------------------------------------------------------------------------------------------------------------------------------------------
  local Setup: